feross/electron-workshop/README.md

 ### Displaying Content on the Page

 We'll use a shorthand for `querySelector` in our renderer process to make things a little more concise.
+We'll create a function named `$` that gets a selector as parameter and returns the element.
 Let's create it in our renderer process as follows:

 ```js
 const $ = selector => document.querySelector(selector)